Post updated 28 February 2019.

-It’s late 2018.
-Eleven years since I first danced in Buenos Aires.
-Eight years since Happy Tango was first published.
-And six years since the Second Edition came out in paperback!
+It’s 2019.
+Twelve years since I first danced in Buenos Aires.
+Nine years since Happy Tango was first published.
+And seven years since the Second Edition came out in paperback!
 Incredible… where does the time go?

 I think a Third Edition is unlikely to happy at this point.
 We’ve considered it, but, on reflection, I feel that the book should remain at its own moment in time.
 If that changes, I’ll let you know!

 Meanwhile, is it worth buying a copy of the Second Edition if you’re headed to Buenos Aires?

 “Although I’d read a lot of the general advice before on Sally’s blog, it was worth the purchase to get it all together in one place.